JRRobalo/Monetization/README.md

 - Track loss on generator by comparing real Monet with Monet generated from real Monet and by including discriminator loss on Monetized photos.

 Essentially: as the Adversary judges how bad generated Monets are, the Generator learns to make better Monets.

-Don't think these look like real Monets?
-Aren't you the art critic...